 Heidemann finally meets Fischer and wants to see if there are more diaries with the possibility of acquiring them.
 Fischer shows him a few volumes.
 Convinced of their authenticity, Heidemann gets financing from his publication.
 Asked how he acquired them, Fischer tells him a story, which is a vital part of any con game.
 Fischer claims they are from his brother who is a high-ranking officer in East Germany which was then under the Soviet Iron Curtain.
-The diaries and other material were supposedly retrieved from a plane which crashed in 1945 containing much Nazi material, including paintings and supposedly an opera by Hitler.
+The diaries and other material were supposedly retrieved from a plane which crashed in 1945 containing Nazi documents, art, and artifacts, including paintings and supposedly an opera by Hitler.
 The diaries are smuggled out of East Germany to West Germany aboard a truck hauling pianos between the countries.
 Fischer finally agrees to give Heidemann several diaries for the princely sum of 200,000 marks per volume, about US $250,000 in 2010.
 Essentially, Fischer sells them to Heidemann who in turn sells them to Stern for a profit.
 Once the first sale is made, the hoax has been engaged, and Heidemann returns frequently with more money for more diaries.
 By the end, there will be 58 diaries in all.

 Heidemann makes money as the go-between and becomes a major player in the publication.
 Stern is convinced they will make a fortune in their own publication plus they will sell the rights to international press markets, such as those owned by Rupert Murdoch and Newsweek in the US.
 Everyone is happy.
 Except there is only one problem.
 The diaries are complete fakes, forged by Fischer in a back room with a calligraphic pen and a host of literature regarding the Nazis which could be found at any library.
 There is no "brother" in East Germany and no evidence that the crashed plane contained the material supposedly found there by peasants.